fronx/cplusplus/1_arraysize_fold.md

 { return Size; } // the function body
 ````

 The interesting part is the argument declaration `(T (&)[Size])`.
+It specifies the type of just one argument, but does it in a pretty interesting way.
 Let's break it down by looking at increasingly complex examples, starting with simpler alternatives that wouldn't do what we want here, but would still be valid argument declarations:

 ````
 0. int a       // the argument has the type `int`, and we give it the name `a`